edwarddistel/book-notes/books/the-better-angels-of-our-nature.md

 Was the 20th C really the most violent century of all time?

-It's impossible to know because of lack of statistics (we can barely pin down the 20th C) but reasons to be skeptical of the claim: population in in 1950 was **2.5 billion**, which is about 2.5x the pop in 1800, 4.5x times that in 1600, 7x that in 1300, and 15x of 1 AD, meaning a death count in 1600 would have to be multiplied by 4.5 to compare the desctructiveness of two events across time (p.
+It's impossible to know because of lack of statistics (we can barely pin down the 20th C) but reasons to be skeptical of the claim: population in in 1950 was **2.5 billion**, which is about 2.5x the pop in 1800, 4.5x times that in 1600, 7x that in 1300, and 15x of 1 AD, meaning a death count in 1600 would have to be multiplied by 4.5 to compare the destructiveness of two events across time (p.
 193).

-Pinker quotes Taversky and Kanheman on the **availability heurisitc**, a mental shortcut people make where they exaggerate the probability of certain events based on their recent experiences with them (e.g. plane crashes and shark attacks get headlines but electrocutinos, falls and drownings do not).
+Pinker quotes Taversky and Kanheman on the **availability heuristic**, a mental shortcut people make where they exaggerate the probability of certain events based on their recent experiences with them (e.g. plane crashes and shark attacks get headlines but electrocutions, falls and drownings do not).

 Correcting for population leads to one of the most fascinating data charts in the book: